-Not surprisingly, the Gainesville and UF police departments take underage drinking very seriously and can be seen handing out MIPs on and off campus, otherwise known as a Minor in Possession.
+Not surprisingly, the Gainesville and UF police departments take underage drinking very seriously and can be seen handing out MIPs (Minor in Possession) on and off-campus.
 This common misdemeanor can be handled by Student Legal Services and expunged from your student’s record simply by paying the cost of the fine (~$200) and letting them handle the rest.
 To be eligible for SLS services, students must have at least 6 semester hours or be enrolled in their remaining courses to graduate and must have paid the activity and service Fee in their tuition.

 As for student code and conduct violations, UF utilizes the Dean of Students Office to deal with these issues.
 Violations include plagiarism, cheating, university housing code violations, Greek Conduct violations, among others.
 Each violation is dependent on the overseeing committee’s discretion and the degree of the violation.